-Necessity drives innovation, especially when people utilize creativity and problem-solving to get there.
+Necessity drives innovation, especially when people utilise creativity and problem-solving to get there.
 Here are some myths that need to be busted before getting to real-life solutions that work.

 #1: Social learning requires physical presence.
 Today, this is not a necessity like it had

 been in the past.
-Learners can observe, process and display new behavior
+Learners can observe, process and display new behaviour

 through reading, virtual interactions, tele-conferencing, hearing about their

-colleagues (reinforcement of behavior through rewards, recognitions, virtual
+colleagues (reinforcement of behaviour through rewards, recognitions, virtual

 badges) and much more.